Guillermo Vilas: 1983-1992

-By now in his thirties, on June 7, 1983, the Men's International Professional Tennis Council suspended Vilas for one year and fined him $20,000, having found that his manager and coach, Ion Tiriac, on the player's behalf, had accepted about $60,000 in appearance money from tournament promoters.
+By now in his thirties, on June 7, 1983, the Men's International Professional Tennis Council suspended Vilas for one year and fined him $20,000, having found that his manager and coach, Ion Țiriac, on the player's behalf, had accepted about $60,000 in appearance money from tournament promoters.
 Such payments were barred by the rules of the Grand Prix circuit.
 Vilas finished 1983 outside the top 10 at number 11.
 He finished 1984 ranked 28.
 Vilas' last significant run in a major was a quarter final appearance at the 1986 French Open, where he had three set points for a 2 sets to 0 lead against Johan Kriek before losing in four sets.
 Vilas retired from the ATP Tour in 1989 but still played on the ATP Challenger Series until 1992.
 He was inducted into the International Tennis Hall of Fame in 1991.
 Vilas was in the stands at Flushing Meadows to support his compatriot, Juan Martín del Potro, who defeated Roger Federer in an upset in the 2009 US Open final.

 Personal life

+Vilas was nicknamed "Willy" throughout his tennis career (and especially in his native Argentina).
+His pioneering use of the tweener shot was reflected in its original name, the "Gran Willy"; by which it is still known in Spanish.

 In 2005, after living the life of an international playboy for most of his adult life, Vilas settled down and married.
 He was 47 when he met Phiangphathu Khumueang, a 17-year-old from Thailand, and they married five years later.
 They have three daughters and one son.
 They reside in Monaco.
 It was reported in 2020 that he was suffering from a form of dementia.